Rebekah (Becky) Willson

 Biography:

-Dr Rebekah (Becky) Willson is an assistant professor at the School of Information Studies at McGill University (Montréal, Canada).
+Dr Rebekah (Becky) Willson is an associate professor at the School of Information Studies at McGill University (Montréal, Canada).
 Before coming to McGill, Dr Willson spent three years as a Lecturer in Information Science in the Department of Computer and Information Sciences at the University of Strathclyde in Glasgow, UK.
-In 2016 she obtained her PhD from Charles Sturt University in Australia.
 Dr Willson’s research examines the information people need and how they find, share, and use that information.
-Her research particularly focuses on often forgotten or marginalised individuals who are undergoing transitions and living with uncertainty, including academics working on short-term contracts, early career researchers dealing with COVID-19, and knowledge workers working remotely.
+Her research particularly focuses on often forgotten or marginalised individuals who are undergoing transitions and living with uncertainty, including academics working on short-term contracts, early career researchers dealing with COVID-19, and early career librarians.

 Graduate supervision: